junxit/us-congress-bills-114/bill.md

 ---
 legis-num: S. 2854
 congress: 114th CONGRESS
-session: 2d Session
+session: 2nd Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 2854

-> To reauthorize the Emmett Till Unsolved Civil Rights Crime Act of 2007.
+That the bill from the Senate (S. 2854) entitled “An Act to reauthorize the Emmett Till Unsolved Civil Rights Crime Act of 2007.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title